 Ask any beginner who’s just trying to learn the basics of the game.
 They’re not aiming anywhere beyond just “over the net”.

 An intermediate pickleball player on the other hand should read their opponents and anticipate what shot would work best before they hit it.

-An even more effective pickleball tip for intermediate players takes this concept even further - where you don’t just anticipate the best shot but you actually set yourself for the best shot via your prior shots.
+An even more effective pickleball tip for intermediate players takes this concept even further – where you don’t just anticipate the best shot but you actually set yourself up for the best shot via your prior shots.

-This is not easy but definitely something an intermediate player can accomplish within the nuances of a game depending where and how your opponents are playing.
+This is not easy but definitely something an intermediate player can accomplish within the nuances of a game depending on where and how your opponents are playing.

 Hit soft, low dinks at the aggressive player but always down the middle.
 This forces the aggressor inward.

 Then, on the next good forehand shot you’ve got, rip one down the open lane down the sideline to put it away.